bitbytehex/HelloWorld/README.md

 # HelloWorld
-A welcome sign to the World Programmer Community.
+A "BitByteHex" welcome sign to the World Programmer Community.